 Documents relating to Coordinated System Plan studies

+The following information related to long-term regional transmission plans, which may include:

+The long-term transmission needs identified through each Party’s then-current long-term regional transmission planning process;

+Any Interregional Project proposal identified by the Parties in response to long-term transmission needs

+The voltage level, estimated cost, and estimated in-service date of the Interregional Project proposal identified by the Parties as part of long-term regional transmission planning

+The Interregional Project proposals, if any, selected to meet long-term transmission needs, and

+The results of any cost-benefit evaluation of such selected Interregional Project proposals performed, as required by each Parties’ governing documents, with such results including both any overall benefits identified (which may occur across multiple transmission planning regions), as well as any benefits particular to each transmission planning region

 9.1.2 Interregional Planning Stakeholder Advisory Committee.

 The Parties shall form an IPSAC, in which participation is open to all stakeholders.
 The IPSAC shall facilitate stakeholder review and input into coordinated system planning with respect to the development of the Coordinated System Plan.
 IPSAC meetings shall be facilitated by the JRPC.